If you’re already familiar with the best CRM applications, you might be wondering:

 Forecasting and Reporting

-Well it shows whether your customers are on a pipeline, sales forecast, lead conversation and other reports.
-You may embed the dashboard components in third-party dashboards.
-You can also enlarge or pop out charts.
+Thanks to recent updates of the new version of Zoho, you are provided with more attractive visualizations and reports in form of pop-out, area or donut charts.
+It shows whether your customers are on a pipeline, sales forecast, lead conversation or other reports.
+You may also embed the dashboard components in third-party dashboards.

 Photocredit: James Keller via Flickr.com

-Enough about Zoho here.
-Let’s look at Salesforce.
+Enough with Zoho here.
+Let’s talk about Salesforce.

-If you are a leader of a large sales team, Salesforce is very beneficial for you if you want to implement individual sales forecasts into one report.
+If you are a leader of a large sales team, Salesforce is just the right one for you when you have to implement all individual sales forecasts into just one report.

 Here’s the kicker: